Executive Summary

 - Customer Service: Per-order support allocation

-ProfitClarity transforms your MarginStack cost data into precise, profit-driven bid recommendations:
+ProfitClarity transforms MarginStack cost data into precise, profit-driven ROAS targets for every SKU:

 - Per-SKU ROAS Targets: Every product gets a unique target based on its actual margin